It’s happened: You’re too injured or sick to work for the foreseeable future and you need to use your disability insurance. What do you do?

 - Sixty-one percent of surveyed wage earners personally know someone who has been disabled and unable to work for three months or longer.2

-- About 70 percent of Americans would find it difficult to meet expenses if their paycheck were delayed, even just a week.3
+- Almost 80 percent of Americans would find it difficult to meet expenses if their paycheck were delayed, even just a week.3

 Consider your options